Ghana is back on track with investment opportunities - Veep woos foreign investors | Ghana News Agency

 “The war between Russia and Ukraine hit fertilizer and grain prices, among others, and increased the prices of commodities back home.
 And the US Federal Reserve’s move to hike interest rate severely hit our capacity to borrow and repay debt in the international market”.

-The investment summit seeks to woo foreign investors to take advantage of opportunities created in the various sectors of the Ghanaian economy in a road up to a total economic recovery.
+The investment summit seeks to woo foreign investors to take advantage of opportunities created in the various sectors of the Ghanaian economy on the road up to a total economic recovery.

 Vice President Bawumia said the Government was balancing sound fiscal management with strategic public investments that would unlock growth.